jaymcgrath/ewe_ebooks/readme.md

 ## Schedule
 #### Week 1
-Creation and testing of business algorithms.
+Creation and testing of basic algorithm, and create django Models for storing corpora.
+Start Django project and get database schema into place.
 Study into NLTK and markov chain bots.
 Configurable features will be brainstormed and built out from here.
 Getting started on this early will help me prioritize the rest of the project, and this tough and crucial functionality drives the rest of the project.

 #### Week 2
 Continue tweaking core bot functionality.
-Start Django project and get database schema into place.
+Begin building out scaffolding for bot creation, corpora management, etc once Models and algorithms are in place

 #### Week 3
+Polish front end, work on user accounts management and continue adding algorithms.
+Probably wrestle with huge data storage and modeling problems.

 #### Week 4
+Add user features and continue to wrestle with storage and model issues

 ## Models to Create:

 ##### User
-_password/username/email_
+`password/username/email`

 ##### Corpus
  Where source material is stored

 `time_added, added_by, is_public, body, sent_tokens, bi-, tri-, quad-, septgrams`

+##### Word
+Includes POS tags for words

+`word, pos_tag, corpus_id`

+##### Bigram
+Word pairs with foreign key to originating Corpus and 'appears' counter var

+`word1, word2, appears, corpus_id`

+##### Trigram
+Word triplets with foreign key to originating Corpus

+`word1, word2, word3, appears, corpus_id`

+##### Quadgram
+Word quadruplets with foreign key to originating Corpus

+`word1, word2, word3, word4, appears, corpus_id`

+##### Sentence
+NLTK parsed sentence tokens with foreign key to originating Corpus

+`sentence, corpus_id`

 ##### Bot
 Collection of mashup algorithm, corpora, and twitter identity